AdobeDocs/journey-optimizer.es-ES/help/using/landing-pages/create-lp.md

 Pueden producirse dos tipos de alertas:

-* **Advertencias** consulte recomendaciones y prácticas recomendadas. <!--For example, a message will display if -->
+* **Advertencias** se refieren a recomendaciones y prácticas recomendadas. <!--For example, a message will display if -->

-* **Errores** evite publicar la página de aterrizaje siempre y cuando no se resuelvan.
+* **Los errores** le impiden publicar la página de aterrizaje siempre y cuando no se resuelvan.
 Por ejemplo, recibirá una advertencia si falta la dirección URL de la página principal.

 <!--All possible warnings and errors are detailed [below](#alerts-and-warnings).-->

 >[!CAUTION]
 >
-> Debe resolver todos los **error** alertas antes de la publicación.
+> Debe resolver todas las alertas de **error** antes de la publicación.

 <!--The settings and elements checked by the system are listed below.
 You will also find information on how to adapt your configuration to resolve the corresponding issues.